Topological Thouless Pumping of Ultracold Fermions

-where $d=532$nm is the lattice constant of the superlattice, $V_S$ is the depth of the short lattice, $V_L$ the depth of the long lattice, and $\phi$ is the phase difference between the two lattices.
+where $d=532$~nm is the lattice constant of the superlattice, $V_S$ is the depth of the short lattice, $V_L$ the depth of the long lattice, and $\phi$ is the phase difference between the two lattices.
 In our experiments, $V_S$ and $V_L$ are controlled by the respective laser powers and $\phi$ by changing the optical path difference between the two interfering beams with a piezo-transducer (PZT)-mounted mirror, which enables us to sweep $\phi$ up to $\sim 11\pi$ corresponding to more than ten pumping cycles.
-In the following, we use the lattice constant $d$ as the unit of length and the recoil energy $E_R=h^2/(8md^2)$ as the unit of energy, where $m$ is the atomic mass of $^{174}$Yb (see Methods B).
+In the following, we use the lattice constant $d$ as the unit of length and the recoil energy $E_R=h^2/(8md^2)$ as the unit of energy, where $h$ denotes Planck's constant and $m$ is the atomic mass of $^{174}$Yb (see Methods B).

-We load $^{171}$Yb atoms into an array of one-dimensional optical superlattices, ensuring that they occupy the lowest energy band (see Supplementary Information S3), and slowly sweep $\phi$ over time.
+We load $^{171}$Yb atoms into an array of one-dimensional optical superlattices, ensuring that they occupy the lowest energy band (see Supplementary Information S4), and slowly sweep $\phi$ over time.
 The lattice potential returns to its initial configuration whenever $\phi$ changes by $\pi$, thus completing a pumping cycle.
-Since the lattice potential is periodic both in space and time, one can define energy bands and corresponding topological invariants such as the Chern number in a $k$-$t$ Brillouin zone, where $k$ is the quasimomentum and $t$ is the time.
+Since the lattice potential is periodic both in space and time, one can define energy bands, the Bloch wavefunction $\ket{\psi_{k}(t)}=e^{ikz}\ket{u_{k}(t)}$, and corresponding topological invariants such as the Chern number $\nu$ in a $k$-$t$ Brillouin zone:

+where $\Omega(k,t) = i(\braket{\partial_{t} u_{k}|\partial_{k} u_{k}}- \braket{\partial_{k} u_{k}|\partial_{t} u_{k}})$ is the Berry curvature (see Methods C) and $T$ the pumping period.
 We have ensured that the band gap never closes during the whole pumping procedure so ideally the atoms stay in the lowest band during the adiabatic pumping process.
-The phase sweep breaks time-reversal symmetry and the energy bands can acquire a non-zero Chern number.
-According to~\cite{Thouless}, the number of atoms transferred in one cycle is then proportional to the Chern number of the occupied band.
+The phase sweep breaks time-reversal symmetry and the energy bands can acquire a non-zero Chern number $\nu$.
+The shift of the CoM of the atomic cloud in such a topologically non-trivial band after one pumping cycle is simply given by $\nu d$.

 The ability to tune all parameters of the lattice potential (\ref{eq:lattice}) independently in a dynamic way offers the opportunity to realize various pumping protocols.
 In the absence of the static short lattice, $V(z,t)$ describes a simple sliding lattice which Thouless originally proposed ~\cite{Thouless}.
 Including the $V_S$ term, one realizes a double-well lattice illustrated in Fig.~\ref{fig:RM_model}.
 A pictorial understanding of this alternative pumping process is provided by the tight-binding Rice-Mele model~\cite{RM,Atala},